 When asking my peers outside of the university’s polling location why they voted today, someone responded, without skipping a beat, that he had done so out of obligation.

-I have a friend who voted for President Trump as a joke, which rooted from the belief that voting Democratic in California is completely meaningless.
+I have a friend who voted for President Trump as a joke, rooted in the belief that voting Democratic in California is completely meaningless.
 He bit his tongue when Trump won.

 Time after time, I find myself in the same, dead-end conversations with apathetic classmates who refuse to vote because of “the electoral college.”